harkano/maddie/README.md

 Maddie also supports creating characters and managing them.
 Currently she treats each channel seperatly, and to use things like the Team pool you have to create a settings file as below.
 For now you can have 1 character per channel.

+Maddie will respect your characters labels and conditions when she rolls, she will show the details of what is in the calculation.

 # Moment of Truth and Team moves!
 `!mot beacon` will display your playbook's Moment of Truth text.
 `!celebrate beacon` will display your playbook's Share a triumphant celebration move